AMarinic92/4560-IA/backend/socket/cmds/readme.md

 For GPU access you require the following options added to the docker run
     docker run --runtime=nvidia --gpus all(or number) Tensor-Image <command here>

+The torch-i
-The torch-image is a clone of the tensor-image but has pytorch installed instead.
+mage is a clone of the tensor-image but has pytorch installed instead.
 We had tried to convert a pytorch model for determining decorative/aethestic images vs non.
 We made the image as a last effort.

 # Classes